PavanRangani/docs/docs/prd/tax/entity-status.md

 # Entity Status

+## Overview

+- Shows tax return details of all other related legal entities.
+This is useful when filing tax return of the Individual or Joint.

 ## System Rule

 - Applicable only for Individuals and Joint.
-- Records are pulled based on filter.
+- Shows tax return details of related legal entities like Individuals, Joints, Partnerships, Foundation and Trusts
-- Shows all trusts tax return of selected legal entity where this legal entity is added as Trustor, Trustee or Beneficiary for Trust.
+- It doesn’t show tax return details of Estates (Based on Keith’s suggestion this is not required)
+- If particular legal entity has tax return available for selected year then only it will be available on this page.
+Otherwise not.
+- Allows to select particular year and based on selected year data will be pulled.
+- Individuals
+  - For Individuals It shows records of self Individual, Spouse and Children.
+(Please note parents are not included)
+  - For Joint, It shows both Individuals of Joint & Unique Children of both Individual
+- Joint
+  - For Individual, it shows associated Joints (Mostly one individual will be associated with one joint in real life.
+But currently in our application we don’t have such restrictions.
+So in test environment one individual can have multiple joints)
+  - For Joint, it shows self record only.
+- Partnership
+  - Individuals can be associated to a partnership as current or past owners.
+Also Individuals can be associated to partnership as a current or past governance role
+  - Here only those partnerships data will be pulled where this individual is either current owner or in current governance role.
+- Foundation
+  - Individuals can be associated to a foundation as a current or past governance role.
-  - Also show the grantor type trust where this individual is added as SSN.
+  - Here only those foundations data will be pulled where this individual is in current governance role.
+- Trust
-- Shows all `Partnership` and `Foundation` tax return of selected legal entity where this legal entity is currently owner of `Partnership` or added as a Governance role in the `Partnership` and `Foundation`.
+  - Shows all trusts where this legal entity is added as Trustor, Trustee or Beneficiary in only current version (Not in history)
-- Also show the details of the tax return of the family member of this legal entity.
-- Does not show estate type legal entity tax return. //TODO
+  - Grantor trust can not have tax return.
+So as per above rule it won’t be included.
+But as a special requirement, associated grantor trusts will always shown on this page.
+- Legal entity can have multiple tax return forms.
+So all form’s tax return data will be pulled (for e.g. Partnership can have two form - 1065 & 1120-S).

 ## UX Rule

 - All records are grouped by legal entity type.
 Each types has separate table.
+- If there isn't any record available in any table, that table won't be shown.
-- There is a one-year filter.
-Set its default value to `Previous current year`.
+- Shows Year filter.
+Shows last 5 years in the dropdown. default value is `Previous year`.
 - Column name
   - Entity
     - Name of Legal Entity
-  - Relation
-    - Applicable only for Individuals. //TODO (Individual Legal entity ma pan Individual type mate lagu padse.)
-    - Show relation in between selected legal entity like `Father, Mother, Children, Spouse, Etc.`
   - Role
-    - Applicable only for `Partnership` and `Trusts`.
+    - Applicable only for `Partnership`, `Foundation` and `Trust`.
-    - For Partnership, its value should be `Owner`, `Any of the governance role`
+    - For Partnership, it should be `Owner` & `Any of the governance role`.
+    - For Foundation, it should be  `Any of the governance role`.
-    - For Trust, Its value should be `Trustor`, `Trustee`, `Any of the Beneficiary`.
+    - For Trust, It should be `Trustor`, `Trustee` & `Any of the Beneficiary`.
     - If an individual is added to more than one role, all those roles appear together in one record.
-    - In case of Joint, Show that legal entity name with role.
+    - In case of Joint, show that legal entity name with role.
   - Year
-    - Year column
+    - Tax return year
   - Form
     - Form number of particular tax return
   - Status